odoo/odoo/doc/howtos/rdtraining/relations.rst

 A property can have **one** type, but the same type can be assigned on **many** properties: we will use the **many2one** concept.

-A many2one is simple link to an other object.
+A many2one is a simple link to an other object.
 For example, in order to define a link to the ``res.partner`` on our test model, we could write::

     partner_id = fields.Many2one("res.partner", string="Partner")